Criminal Justice Major

 BA Degree - Criminal Justice Major

-In addition to the essential education requirements, students majoring in Criminal Justice must complete 39 semester hours as prescribed below with a grade of C or better in all courses to be counted toward the major:
+In addition to the essential education requirements, students majoring in Criminal Justice must complete 39 semester hours as prescribed below:

 - CRMJ2400 Introduction to Criminal Justice 3 s.h.

 - CRMJ3100 Law and the Justice System 3 s.h.

 - SOCI2500 Criminology 3 s.h.